manifold-systems/manifold/docs/articles/graphql.md

 This example demonstrates how you can configure a request with a security token using the Bearer authentication scheme.
 Note Bearer authentication should only be used over HTTPS (SSL).

-# Embedding Queries
+# Inlining Queries

-If you like to experiment with bleeding edge technology, have a look at Manifold [fragments](https://github.com/manifold-systems/manifold/tree/master/manifold-core-parent/manifold#embedding-with-fragments-experimental).
+If you like to experiment with bleeding edge technology, have a look at Manifold [fragments](https://github.com/manifold-systems/manifold/tree/master/manifold-core-parent/manifold#inlining-with-fragments-experimental).
-This new experimental feature lets you embed resources directly and *type-safely* into your Java source.
+This new experimental feature lets you inline resources directly and *type-safely* into your Java source.
 It is particularly effective for single-use GraphQL queries where you edit and maintain a query definition closer to where it is used in code.

 It's pretty simple.
-You embed a query definition in a comment like this:
+You inline a query definition as a comment like this:

 <p><img src="http://manifold.systems/images/fragment_declaration.png" alt="declaration fragment" width="80%" height="80%"/></p>

-The `[MyQuery.graphql/]` tag tells Java this is an embedded fragment of resource type *graphql* with name *MyQuery*, as if it were defined in a resource file of the same name.
+The `[MyQuery.graphql/]` tag tells Java this is an inlined fragment of resource type *graphql* with name *MyQuery*, as if it were defined in a resource file of the same name.
 As such, you reference the fragment by its declared name, *MyQuery*.